-Projects in Groups A, B or C that were not selected for funding will be designated as alternates.
+Projects that were not selected for funding will be designated as alternates.
 Alternate projects will not receive funding at this time and may be reconsidered as the program progresses.
 These projects may be advanced if priority projects withdraw, become infeasible, or fail to demonstrate timely progress.